Thousands visit Richmond-area mosques for Eid, including Gov. Glenn Youngkin

 Despite the episode, many who gathered Monday morning were simply happy to be celebrating the holy day after a month of fasting and spiritual reflection.

 Shaihk and her friends said they were excited to eat later.
-Shahir Saeed, another student from Deep Run, 15, said he was excited for cash Eidi gifts from his relatives.
+Shahir Saeed, 15, another student from Deep Run, said he was excited for cash gifts from his relatives.
 He said he plans to save the money to buy a new computer.

 “It’s a big accomplishment after 30 days of fasting.
 It’s a big reward,” he said of the holiday.
 “It’s just a good time for friends and family.”